AymenSekhri/ISC-Website/README.md

 ## Information

-HTML files are in the path
+- HTML files are in the path
 ```
 ISC-Server/ISC_Server/UsersApp/templates/UsersApp/
 ```

-CSS/JS files are in the path
+- CSS/JS files are in the path
 ```
 ISC-Server/ISC_Server/UsersApp/static/UsersApp/
 ```
+- When you issue a password reset the token will be printed in the console screen (green color) since i have not setup the the email server yet.